Saikiran121/Jenkins-End-to-End/03-Jenkinsfile/04-Project.md

 # 01. Here is a minimal Jenkinsfile that fulfills your hands-on test requirements:
+- Create a minimal Jenkinsfile that:
+  a.
+Checks out a public Git repo.
+  b.
+Echoes “Hello, Jenkinsfile!”.

 - Write the **Jenkinsfile** in your projects root directory
 ```